matt-harvey/civil-date-time/README.md

 PRs, bug reports, and suggestions are all welcome.
 Please ensure unit test coverage is maintained.

+You will need `xdebug` installed to generate the coverage report.

 `composer test` runs the test suite.